Wedho-hub/Wedho-hub/README.md

 - 👋 Hi, I’m @Wedho-hub
 - 👀 I’m interested in ...fullstack developing
-- 🌱 I’m currently learning ...front
+- 🌱 I’m currently learning ...mern stack development
 - 💞️ I’m looking to collaborate on ...any website development project
 - 📫 How to reach me ...welingtond@gmail.com